 Understanding IVF Cost

-- It may not work – it’s an advanced treatment, but not 100%.
+- It may not work: It’s an advanced treatment, but it’s not 100 percent successful.
 Patients who have been struggling to conceive for years may pay an emotional price if the outcome is not a success.

-However it’s accomplished, IVF has costs associated with each step.
+However it’s accomplished, IVF has costs associated with each step of the process.
 For instance, collecting eggs to be fertilized requires injectable medications.
-Those drugs alone can cost $4,000 to $5,000 per cycle.
-Once harvested eggs may be fertilized with conventional insemination where eggs and sperm are placed in the same receptacle and allowed to do their thing.
+Those drugs alone can cost $4,000 to $8,000 per cycle.
+Once harvested, eggs may be fertilized with conventional insemination where eggs and sperm are placed in the same receptacle and allowed to do their thing.
 However, if the conventional method doesn’t work, doctors may choose intracellular sperm insemination, or ICSI, where a single sperm is placed directly into a mature egg for fertilization.
 That can run from $1,000 to $2,000.
 There is also a technique called “assisted hatching,” where the outer shell of an embryo is either chemically or mechanically broken to allow the embryo to “hatch” more easily.
 This is commonly done on eggs from older women or on embryos that were created from frozen eggs.
 This procedure also carries its own cost of around $450.

 There are also office visits and ultrasound appointments to consider, possibly many, each carrying a price largely dependent on the provider.
 Additionally, some prospective parents may opt for genetic testing, which can be conducted before implantation and render amniocentesis unnecessary.
 This screening can range from $1,500 to $5,000 or possibly more, depending on the number of embryos and type of test.